goshiphq/goship-cms/content/blog/what-does-customs-broker-do-and-do-you-need-one.md

 # **What Is a Customs Broker?**

 A customs broker is an expert who provides professional services in arranging the customs clearance process for your international shipments.
 The main specialization of a customs broker is filling out paperwork and making sure to follow all of the rules and compliances of cross-border trade.
 A broker can be a private individual, corporation, or entity.
-All customs brokers must becertified and accredited by [the U.S. Custom and Border Protection](https://www.cbp.gov/) (CBP).
+All customs brokers must be certified and accredited by [the U.S. Custom and Border Protection](https://www.cbp.gov/) (CBP).
 Only the official verification gives them the right to operate on the market and provide their services to importers and exporters.
 Brokers tender required paperwork and bills to the CBP on behalf of the importer.
 Essentially, the customs broker receives a fee for providing customs clearance services.

 ## **Why Do I Need a Customs Broker?**